The pathless path

 Qualifications

--Hypnotherapy Diploma (DHP Acc.
+Hypnotherapy Diploma (DHP Acc.
 Hyp)

--Coaching (ICF ACSTH Professional Coach)
+Certified Life Coach (ICF ACSTH Professional Coach) Modality: Mindful empowerment coaching

 Memberships

--British Psychological Society (GMBPsS -Graduate Membership)
+British Psychological Society (GMBPsS -Graduate Membership)

--Registered Hypnotherapist with the General Hypnotherapist Register (GHR)
+Registered Hypnotherapist with the General Hypnotherapist Register (GHR)

 Anxiety & Despression